DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 KTSG is a game and writing framework where you make a narrative using tarot cards.

+As a creative exercise game, its main mechanics are constraints such as a set amount of time to finish writing under and a word-limit.

 How would you describe your game?
 Think of it as a summary of the game's overall design.
 It should be understandable by someone who's never played this game before.